teamradish/TRTwitchPlaysBot/Wiki/Managing-Data.md

 - **PermissionAbilities** - Contains all available abilities that can be granted or revoked to users.
 Typically, this does not change much over time.
 - **RecentInputs** - Contains a specific number of recent inputs made by each player if opted into bot stats.
 - **RestrictedInputs** - References inputs that each user is restricted from performing.
+- **RoutineData** - Holds all data on bot routines, such as routine names, enabled states, and the actual code they link to.
 - **Settings** - Contains a myriad of bot settings.
 - **UserAbilities** - Contains all granted abilities and which users they belong to.
 - **UserStats** - Contains all user-specific stats, such as valid input and message count.